Are you looking to get admission into a Law school?

 You can also explore statistics on your performance on the dashboard.

-When going about the Blueprint LSAT versus Princeton review, we have to give Princeton a golden star for having such interactive and ready content.
+When going about the Blueprint of the LSAT review course versus Princeton review, we have to give Princeton a golden star for having such interactive and ready content.
 Suggesting textbooks as part of the course also adds to the general allure of the course.

 Well, it is not about having a top-notch course with interactive content and flexible schedules.
 The most important thing to consider is how costly the course.

 The price of the course will give you a standard which you can use to judge the value of the course.
-Here is a simple breakdown of Blueprint LSAT and Princeton Review package prices.
+Here is a simple breakdown of both Blueprint LSAT prep courses and Princeton Review package prices.

 This is the most affordable package one can go for.
 The package is set for $299 monthly, $799 for 3 months, or $1199 for 6 months.